Can An Image Classifier Suffice For Action Recognition?: Related Work

-\textbf{Action Recognition with Transformer.} Following the vision transformer (ViT)~\cite{ViT_dosovitskiy2021an}, which demonstrates competitive performance against CNN models on image classification, many recent works attempt to extend the vision transformer for action recognition~\cite{neimark2021videotransformer, VidTr, bertasius2021spacetime, arnab2021vivit, fan2021multiscale}.
-VTN~\cite{neimark2021videotransformer}, VidTr~\cite{VidTr}, TimeSformer~\cite{bertasius2021spacetime} and ViViT~\cite{arnab2021vivit} share the same concept that inserts a temporal modeling module into the existing ViT to enhance the features from the temporal direction.
-E.g., VTN~\cite{neimark2021videotransformer} processes each frame independently and then uses a longformer to aggregate the features across frames.
-On the other hand, divided-space-time modeling in TimeSformer~\cite{TimeSformer_Bertasius_2021vc} inserts a temporal attention module into each transformer encoder for more fine-grained temporal interaction.
-MViT~\cite{fan2021multiscale} develops a compact architecture based on the pyramid structure for action recognition.
+\textbf{Action Recognition with Transformer.} Following the vision transformer (ViT)~\citep{ViT_dosovitskiy2021an}, which demonstrates competitive performance against CNN models on image classification, many recent works attempt to extend the vision transformer for action recognition~\citep{neimark2021videotransformer, VidTr, bertasius2021spacetime, arnab2021vivit, fan2021multiscale}.
+VTN~\citep{neimark2021videotransformer}, VidTr~\citep{VidTr}, TimeSformer~\citep{bertasius2021spacetime} and ViViT~\citep{arnab2021vivit} share the same concept that inserts a temporal modeling module into the existing ViT to enhance the features from the temporal direction.
+E.g., VTN~\citep{neimark2021videotransformer} processes each frame independently and then uses a longformer to aggregate the features across frames.
+On the other hand, divided-space-time modeling in TimeSformer~\citep{TimeSformer_Bertasius_2021vc} inserts a temporal attention module into each transformer encoder for more fine-grained temporal interaction.
+MViT~\citep{fan2021multiscale} develops a compact architecture based on the pyramid structure for action recognition.
 It further proposes a pooling-based attention to mix the tokens before computing the attention map so that the model can focus more on neighboring information.
-Nonetheless, our method is straightforward and applies the Swin~\cite{Swin_Liu_2021tq} model to classify super images composed from input frames.
+Nonetheless, our method is straightforward and applies the Swin~\citep{Swin_Liu_2021tq} model to classify super images composed from input frames.

-Note that the joint-space-time attention in TimeSformer~\cite{TimeSformer_Bertasius_2021vc} is a special case of our approach since their method can be considered as flattening all tokens into one plane and then performing self-attention over all tokens.
-Nonetheless, the memory complexity of such an approach is prohibitively high, and it is only applicable to image classifiers like ViT~\cite{ViT_dosovitskiy2021an} with little inductive bias.
-On the other hand, our proposed \ours is general and applicable to any classifiers.
+Note that the joint-space-time attention in TimeSformer~\citep{TimeSformer_Bertasius_2021vc} is a special case of our approach since their method can be considered as flattening all tokens into one plane and then performing self-attention over all tokens.
+However, the memory complexity of such an approach is prohibitively high, and it is only applicable to the vanilla ViT~\citep{ViT_dosovitskiy2021an} without inductive bias.
+On the other hand, our \ours is general and applicable to any image classifiers.